prashantgupta24/firewalld-rest/README.md

 # Firewalld-rest

-A REST application to dynamically update firewalld rules on a linux server
+A REST application to dynamically update firewalld rules on a linux server.

+Firewalld is a firewall management tool for Linux operating systems.

 ## Purpose